jdwelch88/Midterm_Running/README.md

 Ultra Marathon running data cleaned for the top 100 distance races in the United States.
 Data depicts specific athletes, years, events, distance, state of event, and race times as an example of the columns contained in the information.
 The data shows the top 100 events data from 1963 to 2021.

 ## Project Proposal
-- Find a correlation between age and race location (state) along with the time it takes them to run the races (average MPH).
-- Does elevation average of states or elevation gain have a factor in race times?
+- Does Elevation average of states or elevation gain have a factor in race times?
+- Do race times get better over the years from 1963 to 2022?
+- What are the states with the average race paces that are higher?
-- Is age associated to running faster with more elevation gain?
-Or what is the age of running faster according to highest elevation of a race or elevation gain in a race?
+- Is age associated to running faster with elevation gain?
+- What is the fastest running time per minimum and maximum elevation gain by state?
+- Find the correlation between age and race location(state) along with the time it takes to run the races (hours).
+Is there a correlation?

 ## Table of Contents
 - [Installation](#installation)